The People’s Boat Project

 Admin Support

-We’re always looking support in the administrative and non-boat-y tasks of running a (soon to be) non-profit and community supported project.
+We’re always looking for support in the administrative and non-boat-y tasks of running a (soon to be) non-profit and community supported project.
 From marketing to development, we’d love to have your help.

 Contact us.